TestCentricity/testcentricity_web/README.md

 # TestcentricityWeb

-The TestCentricity™ core generic framework for desktop and responsive mobile web site testing implements a Page Object and Data Object Model DSL, for use with Capybara and selenium-webdriver.
+The TestCentricity™ core generic framework for desktop and responsive mobile web site testing implements a Page Object and Data Object Model DSL, for use with Cucumber, Capybara, and selenium-webdriver.
 It supports testing against locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge), locally hosted emulated mobile browsers (using Firefox), "headless" (using Poltergeist), or on cloud hosted desktop or mobile web browsers using the BrowserStack, Sauce Labs, or CrossBrowserTesting services.